ihmeuw/vivarium/docs/source/concepts/lifecycle.rst

    directories for the final results and the simulation logs.
 2. :term:`Model specification <Model Specification>` defaults are collected and compiled along with the model specification file (if provided) into a :class:`vivarium.config_tree.ConfigTree` object.
+Importantly, default :term:`configuration <Configuration>` information from specific components is not compiled into the :class:`vivarium.config_tree.ConfigTree` at this point.
 3. A :class:`vivarium.framework.plugins.PluginManager` is generated around the :term:`plugins <Plugin>` section of of the model specification.
 The plugin manager is responsible for parsing the plugin section and instantiating plugin controllers and interfaces for the framework.
-4. The :class:`vivarium.framework.components.ComponentConfigurationParser` is
-   created to parse and instantiate all standard simulation :term:`components <Component>`, if not provided directly by the user in an interactive setting.
+4. If :term:`components <Component>` are not provided directly by the user in an interactive setting, the :class:`vivarium.framework.components.ComponentConfigurationParser` is created to parse and instantiate them from the :term:`Model specification <Model Specification>`.
 5. The ``__init__`` method of the
    :class:`vivarium.framework.engine.SimulationContext` is called with the current :term:`configuration <Configuration>`, the instantiated